Continuous transition from a Landau quasiparticle to a neutral spinon: Benchmarking Wavefunction Ansatz with ED and DMRG via VMC calculation

 \subsection{Phase diagram}

 The ground-state phase diagram of the single hole doped anisotropic two-leg $t$-$J$ ladder has already been carefully studied by DMRG calculations \cite{Zhu2015b,Zhu2015,Zhu2018a,White2015}.
 A key finding is that the analyticity of the ground state energy has a singularity as a function of the anisotropic parameter $\alpha$ at $\alpha=\alpha_c\approx 0.68$ ($t/J=3$), which resembles a second-order phase transition \cite{Zhu2015b}.
 Across the critical point $\alpha_c$, the physical properties are also qualitatively changed.
 For example, the non-degenerate ground state at $\alpha<\alpha_c$ becomes double-degenerate at $\alpha>\alpha_c$ (for a given total spin-1/2).
-The corresponding hole density distribution changes from flat to a charge modulation characterized by an incommensurate wavevector $Q_0$ for each of the degenerate (real wavefunction) states.
+The corresponding hole density distribution changes from flat to a charge modulation characterized by a wavevector $Q_0$ for each of the degenerate (real wavefunction) states, where the wave length $2\pi/Q_0$ is generally incommensurate with the lattice constant $a_0$ at large $N_x$ limit (note that $Q_0=2\pi /a_0\times \mathrm {integer}/N_x$).
 In Fig.~\ref{fig:kalpha}(b), the critical point $\alpha_c$ is well indicated by the emergence of a finite $Q_0$ as a function of $\alpha$ as calculated by DMRG under PBC for an $N=48\times 2$ ladder.

 Such a QCP at $\alpha_c$ can be well quantitatively reproduced based on the ansatz wavefunction given in Eq.~\eqref{eqn:singleholeansatz}.
 The VMC result is also presented in Fig.~\ref{fig:kalpha}(b) obtained by optimization with regard to the variational parameters of $\lambda$ and $\varphi_h(i)$, which is then further improved by incorporating the longitudinal spin-polaron effect in $|\phi_0\rangle$ as discussed in the previous subsection (cf.~Appendix~\ref{app:2}).
 One can see an excellent overall agreement between the VMC and the DMRG result.
 We mention that a similar QCP has been previously determined under the OBC \cite{Wang2015} based on the singularity in second-derivative of the ground state energy.
 In the following, to illustrate the quantum transition and distinct behaviors manifested in Fig.~\ref{fig:kalpha}(b), we present two benchmarking calculations, at $\alpha = 1.0 > \alpha_c$ and $\alpha = 0.4 < \alpha_c$, with the DMRG results given in Fig.~\ref{fig:modulation_dmrg} and the corresponding VMC results in Fig.~\ref{fig:modulation_vmc}, respectively.